projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

 Now you have heard a little bit about GPIO pins earlier in the semester.
 GPIO is short for "General Purpose Input/Output".
 An important thing to note right off the bat is that not all pins act the same.
 Some pins can provide a power *output* such as <ins>3v3 and 5v pins</ins>, others can receive and measure power *inputs* like <ins>"gnd" or ground pins</ins>.
 Over all though, a majority of the pins are used for reading inputs or providing outputs.

 How can we tell the difference between the pins?
-The GPIO Zero Python Library provides a comand line tool that is installed by default on your Raspberry Pi, so users can have a better understanding of their Pi.
+The GPIO Zero Python Library provides a command line tool that is installed by default on your Raspberry Pi, so users can have a better understanding of their Pi.
 Open the terminal and enter in the prompt, `pinout`.
 You will see the following:

 <div class=mdImage align=center>
     <img src="./ready_set_go_images/6_pinout.png" width="400" height="auto" />